omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 :guilabel:`Export Chart Input As` context menu item of charts.

-The second one includes any transformations the chart might perform on the data before plotting it, and is available under the common :guilabel:`Export Chart...` option, as discussed in section :ref:`ana-batch-export`.
+The second one includes any transformations the chart might perform on the data before plotting it, and is available under the common :guilabel:`Export Chart` option, as discussed in section :ref:`ana-batch-export`.

 ..